steffenbew/siegfried-ai/README.md

 > Create and manage task specific GPT AI agents through text-based prompt templates.

-SiegfriedAI is a Node.js CLI script to interact with OpenAI's GPT API.
-It's built on the [langchain](https://github.com/langchain-ai/langchainjs) library.
-Just drop your text files with GPT prompts into the `templates` folder to create your custom chat agents.
-Happy hacking!
+SiegfriedAI is a Node.js script to interact with OpenAI's GPT models from your CLI using prompt-based agents.
+Simply drop your text files with GPT prompts into the `templates` folder to create your customized chat agents.

 ![SiegfriedAI example](docs/example.gif)